x64dbg/blog/_posts/09-10-2016-weekly-digest-7.md

 This is the seventh of (hopefully) many weekly digests.
 Basically it will highlight the things that happened to x64dbg and related projects during the week before.

+## Plugin page

+There is now a [wiki page](http://plugins.x64dbg.com) available dedicated to x64dbg plugins.
+It contains various templates and also a list of plugins.
+If you wrote a plugin yourself, feel free to add it to the list!

 ## Variable list will now be shown in the reference view

 The command [varlist](http://x64dbg.readthedocs.io/en/latest/commands/variables/varlist.html) will now show the available variables in the reference view instead of in the log.